Two types of singers need a microphone for home use: those who want to record a few tracks for fun and those who want professional level recordings.

 The version pictured here comes with a shock mount and a briefcase, but you can save some money and just get the mic on its own, if you prefer.
-You get two colors to choose from: satin nickel and matte black.
+You get two colors to choose from, both with the same design: satin nickel and matte black.
 The microphone is protected by a 2-year warranty.

 The TLM 103 has a very low self-noise level of just 7 dB(A), allowing it to pick up every little nuance of your voice.
 It is a large diaphragm microphone with a wide frequency range from 20 Hz to 20 kHz.
 It has a high SPL of 138 dB, so it can handle even the loudest singers yelling directly into it.

 The TLM 103 does an exceptional job with vocals, helping any voice cut through the mix, thanks to a broad presence boost of approximately 6 to 15 kilohertz.
 A transformerless output stage ensures that the output is clean and as close as possible to the original source audio.
 It reproduces a powerful bass, even at the lowest frequencies.

 The only microphones that top the German-made TLM 103 from Neumann sell for ten times the price.
 Few people are willing (or able) to pay that much.
 The cost of this mic is about the upper limit for most, but if you need the best possible sound quality without paying insane prices, this is the only option we can recommend.

 - Extremely high-quality sound as close as possible to the original source